Tenrec: Interaction with humans

-In the island nation of Mauritius, and also on the Comoran island of Mayotte some of the inhabitants eat tenrec meat, although it is difficult to obtain (as it is not sold in shops or markets) and difficult to prepare correctly.
+In the island nation of Mauritius, and also on the Comoran island of Mayotte, some of the inhabitants eat tenrec meat, although it is difficult to obtain (as it is not sold in shops or markets) and difficult to prepare correctly.

 The lesser hedgehog tenrec (Echinops telfairi) is one of 16 mammalian species that will have its genome sequenced as part of the Mammalian Genome Project.
-It is increasingly popular in the pet trade, and in the future may serve as an important model organism in biomedicine, as it is only distantly related to the mice, rats, guinea pigs, and rhesus macaques which comprise the most common research animals.
+It is increasingly popular in the pet trade, and in the future may serve as an important model organism in biomedicine, as it is only distantly related to the mice, rats, guinea pigs and rhesus macaques which comprise the most common research animals.

 Threats

-Of the 31 species assessed, 24 (77%) are categorized by the IUCN Red List as Least Concern, 1 species as Data Deficient, 4 species as Vulnerable, and 2 species as Endangered.
+Of the 31 species assessed, 24 (77%) are categorized by the IUCN Red List as least concern, one species as data deficient, four species as vulnerable, and two species as endangered.

 The conservation status of many tenrec species is of concern due to an increase of threats within the last 50 years.
-The main threats facing tenrecs include habitat loss due to deforestation, fragmentation and degradation, hunting, incidental capture, and climate change.
-Slash-and-burn agriculture, as well as commercial logging and mining of metals is negatively affecting tenrec species that inhabit forests.
-Five of the six threatened Tenrec species are dependent on forest habitats.
+The main threats facing them include habitat loss due to deforestation, fragmentation, and degradation; hunting; incidental capture; and climate change.
+Slash-and-burn agriculture, commercial logging, and mining of metals are negatively affecting tenrec species that inhabit forests.
+Five of the six threatened tenrec species are dependent on forest habitats.

 Conservation

 As of 2022, conservation of the tenrec population is not being prioritized.
-Because most tenrecs are dependent on forest habitats, conservation efforts would need to include a focus on reduction in deforestation on Madagascar as well as habitat restoration.
-Current conservation efforts include that of the Madagascar Ankizy Fund, started by a paleontological team from Stony Brook University to improve access to health care and education facilities for villagers in remote areas of Madagascar.
-A healthy and educated local human population will in the long term, benefit the Malagasy fauna, such as tenrecs.
+Because most tenrecs are dependent on forest habitats, conservation efforts would need to include a focus on reduction in deforestation on Madagascar, as well as habitat restoration.
+Current conservation efforts include that of the Madagascar Ankizy Fund, started by a paleontological team from Stony Brook University, to improve access to health care and education facilities for villagers in remote areas of Madagascar.
+A healthy and educated local human population, in the long term, will benefit the Malagasy fauna, such as tenrecs.